Dental nerve injury

 This nerve evaluation protocol pdf is a fantastic source for dentists and oral surgeons.
 It has an excellent flow chart for treatment.

 Treatment of Nerve damage from Root canal therapy

-The nerve damage occurs for different reasons and the treatments depend on matter of injury.
+The nerve damage occurs for different reasons and the treatments depend on the matter of injury.
 If the damage occurs due to sealer around the nerve treat ASAP, as in a matter of hours.
+Pogrel JADA 2007 shows treatment within 48 hours can stop any permanent damage from occurring.
 Nerve damage results in dysethesia in around 30% for root canal sealer injuries.
-If not removed soon damage is permanent.
-If damage is from files or other chemicals results are much better and surgery is not indicated.
+If we do not remove the sealer soon the damage is permanent.
+If damage is from files or other chemicals, the results are much better and surgery is not indicated.
 Pogrel AGD Gen Dent 2017